lautanal/CyberSecurityBase_Project_1/README.md

 ## FLAW 3: Cross-Site Request Forgery (CSRF)

-Locations of the flaw: `views.py addmessage()` function [line 17](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L17),
+Locations of the flaw: `views.py addmessage()` function [line 19](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L19),
     `index.html` [line 25](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/templates/messenger/index.html#L25)

 Cross-site request forgery is an attack where existing user priviliges of an authenticated user are used to make malicious requests and access private user data.
 A CSRF attack takes advantage of the fact that applications do not have the capacity to recognize the difference between malicious and secure requests once a user is authenticated.
 Attackers usually initiate the process by creating a corrupted link that they send to the target via email, text, or chat.

-The flaws in my code are in the addmessage() function and in the index.html file.
+The flaws in my code are in the `addmessage()` function and in the `index.html` file.
 Django provides protection for CSRF attacks but it is exempted by a Python decorator.
-The index.html file should have {% csrf_token %} added to every form to force the CSRF cookie.
+The `index.html` file should have `{% csrf_token %}` added to every form to force the CSRF cookie implementation.

-To fix these flaws we only need to add {% csrf_token %} to each form in our application and Django will take care of the rest.
+To fix these flaws we only need to add `{% csrf_token %}` to each form in our application and Django will take care of the rest.

 ## FLAW 4: XSS
-Location of the flaw: `views.py readmessage()` function [line 36](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L36).
+Location of the flaw: `views.py readmessage()` function [line 39](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L39).

-Adding a note and then viewing the note’s data in the browser will render that note as html.
-This means you can put javascript between <script> tags to execute whenever any user opens that message.
+The present application renders messages are as `html` in the `readmessage()` function.
+This means that `Javascript` code can be put between `<script>` tags in the message to be executed when any user opens the message.

-The current way the server handles notes can be fixed with a quick hack to render the notes in as plain text.
-This is shown in the fixed readnote() function at [line 37](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L37).
+The flaw can be easily fixed with a change to render the messages in as plain text.
+This is shown in the commented `readnote()` function at [line 40](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L40).
 Instead of setting the content_type of the response to text/html, we set it to text/plain.
-This will make it so no html is parsed when the page is opened.
-The better way to fix this would be to actually sanitize the input and not have a dedicated page to see the “raw data” of notes, but as this is an exercise I thought this quick hack would be good.
+This will prevent html parsing and Javascript when the page is opened.
+The better way to fix this would be to actually sanitize the input and not have a dedicated html page to view the message.